 SMS Plan Components

-If you are interested in learning more or participating in the discussion of milk movement, contact the Working Group Chairpersons.
+If you are interested in learning more or participating in the discussion of milk or animal movement, contact the Working Group Chairperson.